 The "Big Room" encourages exploration and interaction in a fun and exciting environment on your child's preschool level.

-A restful 12 hour night's sleep and a nutritious breakfast will get your child off to a good start in the morning.
+A restful 12 hour night's sleep and a nutritious breakfast is one of the best ways to get your child off to a good start in the morning.
 A calm beginning to the morning routine also helps to set the pace for the day.
 Not waiting until the last moment to pick an outfit or decide what to eat is not always possible but a little forethought can make all the difference for both you and your child.

 When you arrive at school, reach a happy medium between running out too fast and lingering too long.
 Get you child settled by visiting the bathroom, washing hands to avoid spreading germs, signing in at the classroom and then picking something in the room to engage you child in an activity with other children.
 You can then feel more assured when you leave.